 How could your donation help?

-By donating to our department, you can strengthen our ability to provide care to those who need it in a timely, skilled, and caring manner.
+By donating to our department, you can support our ability to provide care to those who need it in a timely, skilled, and caring manner.
 You can enhance our training of future psychiatrists and psychologists.
-You can allow our groundbreaking research to continue with the hope of better understanding mechanisms behind disease and improved treatments.
+Your donation will allow our groundbreaking research to continue with the hope of better understanding mechanisms behind disease and improved treatments.

 We ask that you consider a donation to our department.
 This support may even enable us to help you, your loved one, or a friend in the future.